 - the glycohemoglobin test

+The HbA1C test stands for hemoglobin A1c.
 Hemoglobin is the protein in red blood cells that transports oxygen around the body.
-When blood glucose levels are high, some of the glucose binds to hemoglobin.

 Some doctors’ offices offer a point-of-care test, which means they analyze the blood themselves.
-This may be useful for managing diabetes, but the NIDDK note that it is not suitable for diagnosis.
+While this may be useful for managing diabetes, the

-The result of the A1C test will be a percentage.
-This refers to the amount of hemoglobin that glucose has bound to in a person’s blood.
+A1C test results show as a percentage.
+They refer to the amount of hemoglobin that glucose has bound to in a person’s blood.